Devon, my second daughter, looked so perfect. How could anything be wrong with her?

 The interesting thing about raising a girl with Down syndrome is that it’s just like raising a daughter without Down syndrome.
 She ate, pooped, walked, and grew up just like our oldest, Brenna.
 And I worried about the right preschool, the right neighborhood, and all of the other things a parent can’t control.

 When kids are young, they have play dates.
 All of the kids play together and nobody seems to care that one child has Down syndrome.
-With Devon, we enrolled her in team sports, dance classes and gymnastics with our older daughter.
+With Devon, we enrolled her in team sports, dance classes, and gymnastics lessons with our older daughter.
 It never occurred to us to act differently.

 Then, our cute daughter became a teenager and things changed.
 We began to notice that our wonderful daughter didn’t have very many friends.
 Some kids were mean on purpose and some were mean unintentionally.
 The kids who were nice to her when she was little would still say “Hi,” but they no longer invited her for sleepovers, or the movies, or concerts.

-The future is bright, amazing, scary, uncertain, choose your metaphor then remember those same metaphors apply to everyone’s children.
+The future is bright, amazing, scary, uncertain.
+Choose your adjective, then remember those same adjectives apply to everyone’s children.